loomnetwork/loom-sdk-documentation/docs/zh-CN/deploy-loom-mainnet.md

 Now, as an example, let's suppose you already have a Loom address.
 If so, all you have to do is to paste it into the "Your Loom Public Address".

-Next, click "Add Key" and you're ready to deploy to Loom Basechain.
+Next, click "Add Key" and you're ready to deploy to Basechain.

-## Deploying to Loom Basechain
+## Deploying to Basechain

 If in the previous step, you chose to use an existing address, save your private key to a file called `mainnet_private_key`.
 If you chose to generate a new address, paste your mnemonic into a file called `mainnet_mnemonic`.